digital-york/yorkshire-dictionary/README.md

     url: <%= ENV['DATABASE_URL'] %>
 ```

+Set the master key using the following command: ``heroku config:set RAILS_MASTER_KEY=<your-master-key>`

+For university staff, the master key used throughout development is available in Lastpass under the YHD directory in the 'Shared Digital Library' section.
+Alternatively, you can regenerate a new master key and use `bin/rails credentials:edit` to re-set the credentials.

 Now, the app should be ready to deploy.
 In order to do this, simply push to the **master** branch of the Heroku remote Git server.
 This should have been configured when running `heroku create`, but if not, you can follow the instructions here: https://devcenter.heroku.com/articles/git#creating-a-heroku-remote.

 Typically, the command looks like this: